BeneStrahm/pyLEK/README.md

 # ILEK-py-helpers

 # I. Template
 When adding new functions always respect the following template and the style guideline.
-Otherwise you're file will be rejected.
+Otherwise you're file will be removed.
 Keep the functions simple, short and comment when necessary.

     # ------------------------------------------------------------------------------
     # Description:  ** Add here short description **